smallbasic/smallbasic.github.io/_build/pages/language_support_sublimetext.markdown

 ## Installation

+The files for syntax highlighting can be downloaded from [Github](https://github.com/Joe7M/smallbasic.sublimetext.syntaxcoloring/).

 Copy the files in the folder "package" to the User directory in the Sublime Text package folder.
 The Sublime Text package folder can be open within Sublime Text under Preferences -> Browse Packages.